LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

     <img style="width:800px" src="img/pcsmigrate17.png">

 {: .important}
-If one or more connector indicators are still red after migrating to Conversation Builder, [refresh surveys](https://developers.liveperson.com/bots-status-managing-post-conversation-survey-bots.html#refresh-surveys) and [redeploy the connectors](https://developers.liveperson.com/bots-status-managing-post-conversation-survey-bots.html#redeploy-the-connector), using the same menu in which you used "Migrate to Conversation Builder."
+If one or more connector indicators are still red after migrating to Conversation Builder, [refresh the surveys](https://developers.liveperson.com/bots-status-managing-post-conversation-survey-bots.html#refresh-surveys) and [redeploy the connectors](https://developers.liveperson.com/bots-status-managing-post-conversation-survey-bots.html#redeploy-the-connector), using the same menu in which you used "Migrate to Conversation Builder."

 ### STEP 8 - Test your survey bots in actual conversations